aadimator/os-notes-gitbook/basic-linux-navigation.md

 ```
 This will create a new directory named "Test" in the `cwd`.
 It's as simple as that.
 You just have to provide the name of the directory that you want to create and it will create it for you and place it in the `cwd`.
 ## Let's Delete a Directory with rmdir
 Now, where there's construction, the destruction follows.
-There'll be a time when you want to delete some directory that you accidently made or no longer need.
+There'll be a time when you want to delete some directory that you accidentally made or no longer need.
 We got you covered there too.
 Just say the magic words (or more specifically, type them) and your wish will be granted.
 ```
     $ rmdir Test
 ```
 This will find the "Test" directory in the `cwd` and delete it.

 ## Wrap Up
-Now you know how to find where you are in the maze of directories, how to see the content of these directories, how to move from one directory to another, how to create a new direcotory and how to delete one.
+Now you know how to find where you are in the maze of directories, how to see the content of these directories, how to move from one directory to another, how to create a new directory and how to delete one.
 In the next chapter, we'll see some commands to work with files.